-Welcome to your guide on Artificial Intelligence (AI) and Academic Use.
+Welcome to your guide on Generative Artificial Intelligence (AI) and Academic Use.
 This guide is curated by librarians across multiple divisions of the UCSB Library and will evolve as best practices and policies about these tools develop.
 Through the lens of Library and Information Science, this resource is meant to advance your AI literacy skills, including how to evaluate AI tools and how to safely and responsibly use them in your work.

-On the Home page, you find a menu for you to navigate between topics that will provide you with information on how to use GenAI as a tool in your academic research, AI terminology, ethical concerns, and academic policy.
+On the Home page, you can find a menu to navigate between topics that will provide you with information on how to use GenAI as a tool in your academic research, AI terminology, ethical concerns, and academic policy.
 For those brand new to AI, be sure to take a glance at the Introduction to AI page for short videos explaining AI and Generative AI (GenAI) along with other primers on the topic!

 Students, before using AI in your assignments, please check your syllabus for any policy your professor may have included.
 If you have any questions about whether your use of AI is acceptable to your professor, please check with them.